 To start put a pad and pen next to you because you are going to remember all the things you forgot to do and some thoughts won’t go away, so to make them disappear, write them down and they will stop pestering you.

-Sit with your back straight, hands at side.
+Sit with your back straight, hands at your side.
 This will align up your chakras or energy centers in your body.
 We’re going to close our eyes and position them up and in, at your third eye point, just above the space between your eyes.
 Do a mental scan of your body relaxing each part.
-Start with your head, face, then shoulders, arms, push your heart out, relax your butt muscles and legs and hands.
-Tongue goes to the roof of your mouth.
+Start with your head, face, then shoulders, and arms, push your heart out, and relax your butt muscles and legs and hands.
+The tongue goes to the roof of your mouth.
 Now just imagine your breath for 20 minutes and every time you start thinking of something else remember to go back to your breath.
-When you're done, although you might not yet understand it, you’ve just completed the most important meditation there is.
+When you’re done, although you might not yet understand it, you’ve just completed the most important meditation there is.

 All Benefits – www.huffingtonpost.com/news/gps-mindfulness-research